ApoloniArt/ApoGalleria/README.md

 I adore Ideogram 4, it's compositional power and image quality is unmatched in my opinion.
 I'm also a purist and control freak.....I want complete creative license on every level.
 So I have dedicated the last couple of months creating **<ins>ApoGalleria</ins>**, and to satiate my NEW custom nodes I also built a colossal 50,000+ **[Visual Aesthetics Library](https://github.com/ApoloniArt/Visual-Aesthetics-Library)**, which is also available directly from me.
 Both are personal projects to fill my exact needs.

-### **ApoGalleria** is my ComfyUI custom node suite for real-time collecting, viewing, editing and reusing a library of reference image/JSON caption pairs, primarily for Ideo4, but with the use of my sibling nodes the stored JSONs can be converted for inference across multiple model architectures.
+### **ApoGalleria** is my ComfyUI custom node suite for real-time collecting, viewing, editing and reusing a library of reference image/JSON caption pairs, coded for Ideo4 and captioned in Ideo4 structured JSON.
+My sibling nodes convert Ideo4 captions for inference across multiple model architectures.

 **<ins>My core node:</ins>**